migrating-ravens/RavenMigrations/readme.md

     public string Name { get; set; }
 }
 ```
-But then want to change using two properties:
+But then want to change using two properties, FirstName and LastName:
 ```csharp
 public class Person
 {